 - If not, then they will need either a permanent residence card, derivative residence card or any other applicable UK document.

 Family members who do not have these requirements can apply for the EU Settlement Scheme Family Permit

 We are a niche immigration law firm that specialises in this area of law.
-Our team of specialist immigration lawyers can assist you with the entire process.
-From advising you on the appropriate documents to gather in support of your application to liaising with the Home Office until a final decision is made, we will retain our focus on your case to ensure no detail is overlooked.
+Our team of specialist immigration lawyers can assist you with the entire process, from advising you on the appropriate documents to gather in support of your application, to liaising with the Home Office until a final decision is made.
+We will retain our focus on your case to ensure that no detail is overlooked.
 Contact us now.

 Frequently Asked Questions (FAQs)

 This status under the EU Settlement Scheme applies to those who have not lived continuously in the UK for 5 years.
 To be eligible for the pre-settled status, you must prove that you were in the UK before the 31st December 2020 and that you have lived in the UK for 6 months.

 The pre-settled status will allow you to stay in the UK for 5 more years, at which point you may be able to apply for settled status before your pre -settled status expires.
 Under pre-settled status, you have the right to live, study, work and use the NHS.
 You do not, however, have the right to access pensions or benefits.

 Settled status is awarded to those who have lived in the UK for a continuous 5 year period and allows the applicant to stay in the UK indefinitely.
 This means that you must have lived in the UK, Isle of Man or Channel Islands for a continuous 5-year period.
 Under this status, you have the right to use the NHS, work, study in the UK, access public benefits and pensions and freely travel in and out of the UK.